 TGL: If you could live in any geeky universe, which one would it be and why?
 (Naruto, Harry Potter, Pokemon, Lord of the Rings etc.)

 SPC: Ooooh, this is a really hard question.
-Not Dragon Age, because giant spiders and Darkspawn.
-Not Mass Effect, because Reapers.
-Not Elder Scrolls, because even MORE giant spiders…
+Not Dragon Age, because of giant spiders and Darkspawn.
+Not Mass Effect, because of Reapers.
+Not Elder Scrolls, because of even MORE giant spiders…

 TGL: Do you have any projects in the near future we should be excited to see?